-This proposed alternative could be viable if the Swasey HMA was contained, the area is readily accessible and wild horses are clearly visible, and where the number of wild horses to be removed is so small that a targeted approach to removal can be implemented.
-However, under the conditions present within the HMA and the significant number of excess wild horses both inside and outside of the HMA, this proposed alternative is impractical, if not impossible, as well as less humane for a variety of reasons.
+This proposed alternative could be viable in situations where the project area is contained, the area is readily accessible and wild horses are clearly visible, and where the number of wild horses to be removed is so small that a targeted approach to removal can be implemented.
+However, under the conditions present within the gather area and the significant number of excess wild horses both inside and outside of the HMA, this proposed alternative is impractical, if not impossible, as well as less humane for a variety of reasons.